What’s The Best Pool Testing Kit? (2019 Guide)

 Why you need a pool testing kit

-Okay, so I guess you don’t have to have a pool testing kit: you can absolutely go out and buy the strips or kits to test each chemical individually if you want to.
+Okay, so I guess you don’t have to have a pool testing kit: you can absolutely go out and buy the strips to test each chemical individually if you want to.

-But why would you do that when you can pay one price and get them all in one handy little kit that you can pull out all together any time you need it?
+But why would you do that when you can pay one price and get them all in one handy little package that you can pull out all together any time you need it?

 Another benefit of owning a pool testing kit is that you have similar instructions for all the chemicals.